-The global interior architectural coatings market reached a value of US$ 42.2 Billion in 2019.
+The global interior architectural coatings market exhibited moderate growth during 2015-2020.
 Interior architecture includes technically and scientifically managing the interior space of a building while considering several construction aspects, such as finishes, plumbing, lighting, materials, electrical requirements, and smart use of the available space.
 Architectural coatings typically consist of organic finishes, which are used for beautifying and protecting the interior surfaces of the building.
 At the time of selection, consumers look for various aesthetic and performance properties and characteristics, including hiding power, ease of application, flow and leveling, low volatile organic compound (VOC) emissions, user protection from toxins, stain resistance, environment friendliness, and low odor.
 Presently, there are different types of coatings available in the market, which consist of items like varnishes, sealers, wall paints, primers, ceramics and among others.

 Over the past few years, both the commercial and residential sectors have witnessed a rise in construction activities, which is impelling the growth of the market.
 Also, consumers across the globe have become aware of the availability of premium quality coatings that can provide appropriate beautification and protection to their houses.
 Other than this, many emerging economies are currently going through a transition, which has led to a rise in infrastructural activities with the escalating demand for improved coatings for interior architecture.
 Moreover, rising concerns regarding environmental degradation have prompted manufacturers to produce coatings that are highly sustainable and offer eco-friendly protection.
-Looking forward, IMARC Group expects the global interior architectural coatings market to exhibit moderate growth during 2020-2025.
+Looking forward, IMARC Group expects the global interior architectural coatings market to reach a value of US$ 57.6 Billion by 2026, exhibiting a CAGR of 4.5% during 2021-2026.

 Breakup by Resin Type: